-Regardless of their size, businesses face growing cyber threats and must prioritize protecting sensitive information and data.
+Regardless of size, businesses face growing cyber threats and must prioritize protecting sensitive information and data.
 To address these challenges, enterprises need robust defense mechanisms against cyber attacks; this is where the Chief Information Security Officer (CISO) comes in.
 The CISO is crucial in ensuring the overall security of information systems, networks, and business data.
 In this article, we will delve into the detailed job description of a CISO.

 What is a CISO?